 Beyond keeping workers employed, we should use this opportunity to address the structural power imbalance between labor and capital.
 By nationalizing employer payrolls, the government will have the power to influence corporate behavior.
 We should condition our assistance on a commitment to universal collective bargaining, a complete ban on stock buybacks, fair scheduling practices, transparent sexual harassment policies, and worker representation on corporate boards.

-After this crisis is over, it will be a failure of leadership if we revert back to a status quo in which titans of industry consolidate their power and extract the wealth of their laborers while leaving them with crumbs.
+After the COVID-19 crisis is over, it will be a failure of leadership if we revert back to a status quo in which titans of industry consolidate their power and extract the wealth of their laborers while leaving them with crumbs.
 We need to push for a fundamental transformation of the economy that puts workers first.

 Direct Cash Transfers

 Looking out for workers in large and mid-sized businesses means radically increasing worker power, but independent contractors and small business owners and employees are especially vulnerable to financial collapse.
-I am pleased that the unemployment insurance expansion passed by the Congress includes gig economy workers who will be able to get monthly benefits equivalent or greater to the average of their monthly paychecks from the past year.
+I am pleased that the unemployment insurance expansion passed by Congress includes gig economy workers who will be able to get monthly benefits equivalent or greater to the average of their monthly paychecks from the past year.
 However, the unemployment insurance system is wholly unprepared for the unprecedented number of people that have already filed and will file over the coming months.

 With an overwhelmed system, benefits will be delayed and gig workers are some of the most vulnerable.
 We need an emergency cash transfer system that provides immediate relief to working families.
-While there are several versions of this type of program being debated in the Congress, Congresswoman Tlaib’s proposal is the most robust.
+While there are several versions of this type of program being debated in Congress, Congresswoman Tlaib’s proposal is the most robust.

 She would send every American a preloaded debit card with $2,000 plus an additional $1,000 per child per month until this crisis is over.
 In addition to direct cash transfers, it is critical that we do not allow the coronavirus to destroy small businesses.
 It would devastate our economy and our civil society if cities and towns were filled with vacant buildings and empty storefronts.

 Small businesses are the backbone of this country, and we need to make sure that they are taken care of.
 Congress allocated $367 billion in loans to small businesses that do not have to be paid back.
 It’s smart to incentivize businesses to keep employers by turning loans into grants.
 I support the design of the program, but it needs to be doubled in size.
-In order to adequately respond to this crisis, we need a robust federal response that provides direct cash transfers, support for small businesses, and a guarantee that all workers can stay on payroll.
+In order to adequately respond to this crisis, we need a robust federal response that provides direct cash transfers, support for small businesses, and a guarantee that all workers can stay on the payroll.